How to Find Anyone OnlinePosted July 4, 2018, 9:09 a.m. by Serina Rajagukguk

 This may sound weird and pessimistic but could be an excellent way to go on if all other methods have rendered no fruits.
 You can use it as a part of the elimination process as well: "He's not in the obituaries, so he must be alive somewhere."

-Obviously, it would be useful if you have their complete name and last-known place of resident.
+It would be useful if you have their complete name and last-known place of resident.
 If not, you can start with the Social Security Death Index.

 Since obituaries are usually published in newspapers, you can use the Google Newspaper Archives, which gather around 200 years of papers in one place.